How Analytics is helping Doctors tackle Coronavirus menace

 Predictive analytics can also be applied to data from – airports, hospitals, and other public places to predict disease spread and risk.
 Hospitals can use the data to plan for the impact of an outbreak in their operations.

-The core lesson for IT in the outbreak is that analytics has evolved to be an underpinning to all types of organizations and operations.
+The core lesson for IT in the outbreak is that data analytics has been helping fight Covid-19 and has evolved to be an underpinning to all types of organizations and operations.
 While analytics and ML aren’t sitting in local doctors’ offices taking samples to be tested, these technologies are being employed to help the overall effort and make doctors and healthcare organizations more efficient and better equipped to fight the spread of a virus-like coronavirus.